username-amp/username-amp/README.md

-# 👋 Yo, I’m Qpal Dev
+# 👋 Yo, I’m qpal Dev

 Welcome to my crib—aka my GitHub profile.
-Certified Qpal Dev with mad skills in pagiging Qpal, holding it down as a third-year student at CODM.
+Certified Qpal Dev with mad skills in pagiging qpal, holding it down as a third-year student at CODM.

 ---